Cigarettes After Sex: 2019–2023: Cry

+2024–present: X's

 On February 28, 2024, the band announced their third studio album X's.
 On the same day, they also announced that they would embark on the X's World Tour in support of the album, taking place throughout 2024 and 2025, and released its lead single "Tejano Blue", in which Gonzalez stated was inspired by his years growing up in his hometown.
 To further the album's promotion, "Dark Vacay" was released on April 16, 2024, as the album's second single, with "Baby Blue Movie" following it on June 4, 2024.
 X's was released on July 12, 2024, to favorable reception.

+On October 21, 2025, the band released another single, an original song titled "Anna Karenina" which was named after the novel and a cover of The Doors' song "The Crystal Ship".
+On April 12, 2026, Gonzalez was as a special guest for Karol G's headlining set at Coachella 2026, joining her onstage where they performed a new track, "Después de Ti", which later saw an official release on streaming platforms on April 23.
+On May 19, 2026, the band released the single "Twizzler".

 Musical style and influences

 In a feature for Noisey by Vice, Christina Cacouris describes Cigarettes After Sex as "elemental, hazy and romantic, but with a noir edge underneath Gonzalez's androgynous voice" as well as "sweet and sentimental".
 "As the band's name suggests, it's reminiscent of lying in bed, but its ambient qualities don't prevent it from being music you can dance to."
 Gonzalez cites Françoise Hardy as his favorite singer and Miles Davis as having great impact.
 In an interview with Sound of Boston, he also noted films such as L'Avventura and The Double Life of Veronique were influential to the feel and sound of the music in "Affection" and their LP.
 The band also includes the Cowboy Junkies' album The Trinity Session, Julee Cruise, and Cocteau Twins as influences.
 The music blog Eardrums Music describes the band as "slow, dreamy and beautiful with gorgeous, tender vocals and very good lyrics" and compares it to Mazzy Star.
 Music bloggers behind Swell Tone describe Cigarettes After Sex as a band producing "melancholy, slow pop that will sweetly rock any listener into a listless stupor."

 Reviewing "Affection" for Independentmusicnews.com, Jae Pyl concludes that "there's just such an intimacy to Cigarettes After Sex's sound that it's impossible to not let it into the pit of your belly."